The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Food bowl monitoring goes beyond basic portion tracking.
 The system analyzes eating speed, meal completion rates, and feeding behavior patterns.
 Multi-pet households can identify which animal finishes meals fastest or tends to leave food behind.

 Well-built construction feels premium with solid materials and precise mechanical components.
-The camera quality rivals dedicated pet cameras while integrated seamlessly into the feeding system.
+The camera quality rivals dedicated pet cameras while built directly into the feeding system.

 Reliability Concerns